 Those who do get sick with a mild form of the illness usually have flu-like symptoms such as fever, sore throat, sore muscles and tiredness.
 Glands in the neck, armpits or groin can become swollen but they are usually not sore.
 In some cases the infection can also cause blurred vision or temporary loss of vision.

-People undergoing therapy such as chemotherapy or radiation or with HIV/AIDS can develop further complications.
+People undergoing therapy such as chemotherapy or radiation, or who have a weakened immune system due to HIV or other disease may develop further complications.

 How is toxoplasmosis spread?

 All animals and birds can become infected with the toxoplasmosis parasite.
 The parasite enters the muscles of a bird or animal when it eats raw meat, or drinks the milk of an infected animal.
 Cats can also spread the parasite in their feces.
 The infection cannot be spread from person to person.

 Common ways for people to become infected with toxoplasmosis include:

 - touching your hands to your mouth after cleaning a cat's litter box, or touching anything that has come into contact with cat feces;